 10 Warning Signs of Illness – When To See Your Doctor

 Regardless of our age, sex or general state of health, we should always listen to our body and be on the look out for potential warning signs of illness.
-Even if there are sometimes not enough hours in the day to get everything done, we should not let busy lives make us ignore our health.
+Even if we are wary about visiting our GP at the moment or there don’t seem to be enough hours in the day to get everything done, we should not let busy lives make us ignore our health.

 Whilst some conditions may make their appearance known with very distinct symptoms, others can manifest so slowly and gradually that the early warning signs can go undetected for a long time.
 This is the crux of the matter as whilst many diseases can be treated if they are caught early on, in the later stages they might be hard to tackle.